likhita24/Save-the-day/README.md

 # Save-the-day

-A platform to display and discuss major social issues everyone's facing in the society.
+A platform to display and discuss current major social issues everyone's facing in the society and come up with solutions to prevent them.